 5.1) Fission and Budding Yeast cells

 NOTE: This example uses fission yeast cells which are tagged with RLC1-mcherry and CHD-GFP for myosin and actin, respectively.
 The budding yeast cells are not fluorescently labeled here.
-For fission yeast observation an inverted spinning disk confocal microscope was used.
+For fission yeast observation, an inverted spinning disk confocal microscope was used.
 A 100X HCX PL APO CS oil objective (1.4 NA) was used for all acquisitions.
 Alternatively, cells were also observed using an inverted phase-contrast microscope equipped with a 20X phase contrast air objective LCPlanFl (0.4 NA).
 In this example, the protocol is identical for both cell types.

 5.1.1) Prepare the ‘eggcups’ surface as described above.
 For fission and budding yeast cells, prepare cavities of 5 µm in diameter (see Table 1).
 In this case, the surface does not need to be functionalized with adhesion proteins.

 NOTE: The filling can be optimized by using conical ‘eggcups’.
-This shape capture and retain the cells avoiding releasing during the rinsing step after centrifugation.
-Filling percentage is optimum (about 80 %).
-These conical ‘eggcups’ can be fabricated by means of Deep Reactive Ion Etching technology in a specialized microfabrication center 13.
+This shape captures and retains the cells avoiding releasing during the rinsing step after centrifugation.
+Filling percentage is optimum at about 80 %.
+These conical ‘eggcups’ can be fabricated by means of Deep Reactive Ion Etching 13.

 5.1.2) Culture yeast cells in the proper culture media (see Table 1) until reaching an optical density (OD) in the range of 0.2 and 0.8.
 Sonicate the culture of yeast cells to remove aggregates.

 5.1.3) Insert yeast cells in ‘eggcups’ by centrifugation.
 For centrifugation, 4 ml of cultured cells in the appropriate OD is added onto the tube with ‘eggcups’.
-After the first centrifugation, gently shake the tube to re-suspend cells which are not in the ‘eggcups’, while cells in the ‘eggcups’ are not disturbed.
+After the first centrifugation, gently shake the tube to re-suspend cells which are not in the ‘eggcups’, while cells in the ‘eggcups’ are not ‘disturbed’.
 Without opening the tube, centrifuge again and repeat this step twice.
 This ensures the deposition of cells from the culture into the empty microcavities and will increase the filling percentage.

 NOTE: When working with yeast, it is recommended to pre-heat the centrifuge to the working temperature during experiments